Taliban - EP 1

 While at the peak of the negotiations in 2011 and 2012 there were up to 12 different indirect channels of communication between the United States and the Taliban, the peace process did not advance further at that stage.
 In 2013, there were important setbacks: increased levels of violence against military and civilians (to levels not seen since 2010) and the Taliban’s public declaration in August 2013 that it would not participate in 2014 elections and would continue to wage war.
 The group made intensive efforts to disrupt the presidential elections, including assassination of candidates, and the frequency of armed attacks increased substantially in the period leading up to and immediately after the elections.

 In spite of the Taliban’s efforts, the 2014 elections were relatively successful and had a higher turnout than previous ones.
-Following a period of uncertainty about the results, Ashraf Ghani Ahmadzai became President and Abdullah Abdullah was named Chief Executive.
+Following a period of uncertainty about the results after the second round of voting, Ashraf Ghani Ahmadzai became President and Abdullah Abdullah was named Chief Executive in a power sharing arrangement negotiated by US Secretary of State, John Kerry.
 At the end of 2014, Afghan forces became fully responsible for security in the country as ISAF (established by UNSCR 1386 on 12 December 2001) left the country.
-A new, smaller non-combat NATO mission remains in place.
+A new, smaller non-combat NATO mission remained in place.

 In 2018, the fighting season saw a significant increase in violence and assaults on provincial capitals.
-Although there have been strains between the two groups in the past, according to the Monitoring Team, “Al-Qaida remains closely allied with and embedded within the Taliban.
+Although there had been strains between Al-Qaida and the Taliban in the past, according to the Monitoring Team, “Al-Qaida remains closely allied with and embedded within the Taliban.
 The Taliban provide an umbrella group and operating space for about 20 terrorist groups broadly aligned with Al-Qaida and Taliban objectives.”
 In contrast, ISIL has an adversarial relationship with the Taliban, and was largely funded by its core operation in Syria and Iraq.
 The Monitoring Team estimated that between 10,000 and 15,000 foreign terrorist fighters were part of the various groups operating in Afghanistan.

 In February 2018 Ashraf Ghani, the President of Afghanistan, extended an offer of peace talks with the Taliban, suggesting the group could be recognized as a political party if it rejected the use of violence and engaged in negotiations.
 The Taliban remained reluctant to negotiate, although there may have been internal debates on the issue.
 In June 2018, the Afghan government and the Taliban agreed on a cease-fire over the three-day Eid al-Fitr festival.
 The truce was respected and widely welcomed in the country, but a suggestion to extend it indefinitely was rejected by the Taliban.